hivemq/mqtt-cli/index.md

 - **All MQTT 3.1.1 and MQTT 5.0 features** are supported
 - **interactive**, direct and verbose Mode for all MQTT Commands
 - Shell behavior with Syntax Highlighting, Command history
-- ability to connect simultaneously various MQTT Clients to different Broker
+- Ability to connect simultaneously various MQTT Clients to different Broker
 - Various distributions available
 - Graal support